skmin-lab/unixmd/docs/source/objects/qm/prog_qchem.rst

 - **basis_set** *(string)* - Default: *'sto-3g'*

-  Sets the basis set to be used.
+  This argument specifies a basis set to be used in calculation.
-  These arguments are same with the original arguments in used in Q-Chem.
-  If you want to know the detailed list for basis sets, see the manual of the Q-Chem program.
+  If you want to know the detailed list for basis sets, see the manual of the Q-Chem.

 \

 - **memory** *(integer)* - Default : *2000*

-  The available total memory in unit of MB.
+  This argument determines how much memory will be allocated in calculation.
+The unit is MB.

 \

 - **nthreads** *(integer)* - Default : *1*

-  Number of threads in the calculation
+  This argument specifies number of threads in calculation.

 \

 - **functional** *(string)* - Default : *'blyp'*

-  The exchange-correlation functional to be used.
+  This argument specifies exchange-correlation functional to be used in calculation.
-  These arguments are same with the original arguments in used in Q-Chem.
-  If you want to know the detailed list for basis sets, see the manual of the Q-Chem program.
+  If you want to know the detailed list for exchane-correlation functional, see the manual of the Q-Chem.

 \

 - **scf_max_iter** *(integer)* - Default : *50*

-  Maximum number of iteration for SCF
+  This argument determines maximum number of SCF iterations.

 \

-- **scf_rho_tol** *(integer)* - Default : *6*
+- **scf_rho_tol** *(integer)* - Default : *8*

-  SCF is considered converged when the wave function error is less that :math:`10^{-\textbf{scf_rho_tol}}`
+  This argument determines density threshold for SCF convergence.
+  The density threshold is :math:`10^{-\textbf{scf_rho_tol}}`.

 \

 - **cis_max_iter** *(integer)* - Default : *30*

-  Maximum number of iteration for CIS
+  This argument determines maximum number of CIS iterations.

 \

 - **cis_en_tol** *(integer)* - Default : *6*

-  CIS is considered converged when error is less that :math:`10^{-\textbf{cis_en_tol}}`
+  This argument determines energy convergence threshold for CIS iterations.
+  The convergence threshold is :math:`10^{-\textbf{cis_en_tol}}`.

 \

 - **cpscf_max_iter** *(integer)* - Default : *30*

-  Maximum number of iteration for CPSCF
+  This argument determines maximum number of CPSCF iterations.

 \

 - **cpscf_grad_tol** *(integer)* - Default : *6*

-  CPSCF is considered converged when gradient error is less that :math:`10^{-\textbf{cpscf_grad_tol}}`
+  This arugment determines gradient convergence threshold for CP-CASSCF equations.
+  The convergence threshold is :math:`10^{-\textbf{cpscf_grad_tol}}`.

 \

 - **qm_path** *(string)* - Default : *'./'*

-  Path for Q-Chem install directory.
-The environment varialbes for Q-Chem are assigned by executing 'qcenv.sh' in Q-Chem install directory.
+  This argument designates a path for Q-Chem install directory.
+  To execute Q-Chem binary file, the environment varialbes for Q-Chem are assigned by executing 'qcenv.sh' in Q-Chem install directory.
-  Hence, You must set **qm_path** to *'/opt/qchem'* not *'/opt/qchem/bin'*
+  Hence, You must set **qm_path** to *'/my_disk/my_name/qchem'* not *'/my_disk/my_name/qchem/bin'*.

 \

 - **version** *(string)* - Default : *'5.2'*

-  Version of Q-Chem
+  This argument determines version of Q-Chem.
+PyUNIxMD is currently based on 5.2 version.